erangvee/ai-photo-renamer-app/README.md

 * If an image similar to a processed one is named similarly, the filename is appended with a counter (i.e. `hand-holds-city-polaroid-photo.png`, `hand-holds-city-polaroid-photo (1).png`, `hand-holds-city-polaroid-photo (2).png`, ...)
 * The prompt requires the image description (which is used as new filename) to be no more than 5 words.
 You can update the base prompt in `vars`.
 * The prompt can be modified by the end user by appending to it only.
 The app has the option to append additional text to the original prompt.
-* For further development:
-    * Reset prompts to original.
-    * Give options for prompts.

 # To fix
 * The processing restarts every time the download button is clicked.